-The models varied widely in their ability to capture travel patterns in and out of rural versus urban districts, as illustrated by travel from Nairobi and Garissa (Figure 3).
+The models varied widely in their ability to capture observed travel patterns in and out of rural versus urban districts, as illustrated by travel from Nairobi and Garissa (Figure 3).
 Nairobi is densely populated (total population of district 3.4 million, 10% of the country’s population) encompassing the capital and major population and economic center in the country.
 Located in the middle of the country, this district is well connected by paved roads to the second largest city (Mombasa 1.2 million) as well as to western Kenya, where nearly half of the population resides.
 In this setting, both models were able to identify the primary destination locations accurately, although the radiation model predicted travel to a wider range of locations than observed in the CDRs (Figure 3A, B, C).
 Garissa, on the other hand, is a sparsely-populated low-income district bordering Somalia, and likely to be more similar to other rural areas in Africa than to high-income countries.
 For travel originating from Garissa, the predicted volumes and routes of travel were very different from empirical estimates (Figure 3D, E, F).
 Most strikingly, the gravity model predicted travel to a much wider range of destinations than observed, and the radiation model failed to identify the primary travel destination.
 These errors would be likely to lead models to over-estimate the spread of disease in the first case, and under-estimate disease importation into the capital city in the second.

-The models diverged systematically in their predictions with regard to travel volume (Figure 4A, B) with the gravity model consistently over-predicting travel and the radiation model under-predicting travel (mean ratio of data to predicted results was 0.83 and 35.03, respectively, see Supplementary Information, Figure S1).
-Although the gravity model using Euclidean distance gave a better overall fit to the data than the radiation model (gravity model adjusted R2: 0.786, radiation model adjusted R2: 0.014, see Supplementary Information, Figure S2), this was due to the radiation model’s consistent failure to capture large volumes of human travel between major population centers.
+The models diverged systematically in their predictions with regard to travel volume (Figure 4A, B) with the gravity model consistently over-predicting travel and the radiation model under-predicting travel (mean ratio of data to predicted results was 0.83 and 35.03, respectively, see S1 Text, Figure S1).
+Although the gravity model using Euclidean distance gave a better overall fit to the data than the radiation model (gravity model adjusted R2: 0.786, radiation model adjusted R2: 0.014, see S1 Text, Figure S2), this was due to the radiation model’s consistent failure to capture large volumes of human travel between major population centers.
 We hypothesized that one reason for the poor performance of both models in rural areas may be the impact of physical accessibility and road infrastructure on travel.
 This is likely to be particularly important in Sub-Saharan Africa, and adjusted measures of distance based on estimated travel times, as well as road distance, have been developed for these regions [40].
 We re-fit the parameters of the gravity model using road distance and travel times and found that Euclidean distance between district centroids provided the most accurate overall predictions of travel volume across a range of scenarios including the full dataset, travel to and from the capital, and large urban centers (reduction in deviance: 63%-87%).
-Interestingly, in rural areas road distance noticeably outperformed all other distance measures, suggesting that travel time estimates may not accurately reflect human behavior in these regions (see Figure 4C, Supplementary Information, Tables S2-S4).
+Interestingly, in rural areas road distance noticeably outperformed all other distance measures, suggesting that travel time estimates may not accurately reflect human behavior in these regions (see Figure 4C, S1 Text, Tables S2-S4).